JulianG/juliangaramendy.dev/content/blog/how-swr-works/index.md

 }
 ```

-Now to provide a "reload" function we can extract the existing "load" implementation which is currently inside our `useEffect`'s anonymous function:
+Next, in order to provide a "reload" function we extract the existing "load" implementation which is currently inside our `useEffect`'s anonymous function:

 ```ts
 React.useEffect(() => {